 Discover your program today!

-News October 2016 The Secretary of Veterans Affairs recently announced grant awards of $3.4 million to help homeless veterans who have special needs.
-The grant money will go to sixteen community agencies who provide special care and services for those who need them.
+The Secretary of Veterans Affairs in 2016 announced grant awards of $3.4 million to help homeless veterans who have special needs.
+The grant money went to sixteen community agencies providing special care and services for those who need them.
 Services include supportive housing, help developing skills and incomes, and enabling independent living.
 The money helps to pay the higher operational costs involved with with special needs groups like the terminally ill, frail, mentally ill, women and vets with minor children.
-The current awards are going to organizations in Long Beach, San Diego, San Francisco, and Santa Rosa in California, and to groups in Denver, CO, Boston, MA, Frederick, MD, Columbus, OH, El Paso and Houston, TX, and Salt Lake City, UT.
+The 2016 awardswent to organizations in Long Beach, San Diego, San Francisco, and Santa Rosa in California, and to groups in Denver, CO, Boston, MA, Frederick, MD, Columbus, OH, El Paso and Houston, TX, and Salt Lake City, UT.

-News May 2016 benefits.gov is honoring National Military Appreciation Month (May) by highlighting a number of benefit categories available on their site to help veterans find all the benefits available to them.
+benefits.gov has highlighted a number of benefit categories available on their site to help veterans find all the benefits available to them.
 They mention that three of the most popular programs that vets visit on their site are include:

 - The Veterans Pension Program: providing support to veterans based on need;